WhizUs/job-interview-task-seccomp/STORY_2.md

-# WhizCash Bank - Request from a colleague
+# WhizCash Bank - Request from a Bob

-A colleague comes to you and asks for your support.
+Bob comes to Alice and asks for her support.
 His goal is to protect a file from read access.
-He has found 2 binaries on the internet with which he tries to read the file.
+After a research in the internet he found 2 binaries on the internet with which he tries to read the file.

 ## What your colleague tried

-The colleague has prepared a Docker image that he gives you to test.
-He shows you the following on his computer:
+Bas has prepared a Docker image that he gives Alice to test.
+He shows Alice the following on his computer:

 1. First he creates a container